Chronic Inflammation Causes and Its Natural Treatment By Dr. Artour Rakhimov, Alternative Health Educator and Author

 artificial scenario that models the situation based on our modern abnormal

 In our current understanding, inflammation is a response of the immune system to injury.
 As a part of this response, the immune system sends white blood cells to the site of injury.
 These white cells include neutrophils that produce an oxidative burst in the injured area.
-The neutrophils release reactive oxygen- and reactive nitrogen species (also known as free radicals) in order to efficiently destroy pathogens (bacteria) that usually penetrate across the skin into the human body.
+The neutrophils release reactive oxygen- and reactive nitrogen species (also known as free radicals) in order to effectively destroy pathogens (bacteria) that usually penetrate across the skin into the human body.
 These free radicals also break apart damaged cells so as to rebuild healthy tissue and ensure healing.
-This process of destruction is based on chemical aggressiveness of free radicals based on their ability to "steal" electrons from other molecules.
+This process of destruction is based on the chemical aggressiveness of free radicals based on their ability to "steal" electrons from other molecules.

-Now we come to the main problem that causes chronic nflammation.
-Together with destruction of damaged cells, free radicals also leak into surrounding areas and destroy healthy cells causing the classic quintet of hallmarks of inflammation: PRISH or Pain, Redness, Immobility (loss of function), Swelling and Heat.
+Now we come to the main problem that causes chronic inflammation.
+Together with the destruction of damaged cells, free radicals also leak into surrounding areas and destroy healthy cells causing the classic quintet of hallmarks of inflammation: PRISH or Pain, Redness, Immobility (loss of function), Swelling and Heat.
 However, this (abnormal) scenario takes place in modern humans (and during animal studies) only in conditions of electrical insulation from Earth and results from electron deficiency.